← All Comparisons

 Open source Full (Apache 2.0) Client only (MIT) · backend proprietary

-Setup context add <repo> MCP config + optional API key
+Setup context install or context add MCP config + optional API key

 The Core Difference